Frequently Asked Questions

 Frequently asked questions that may help you understand your personal injury case.

 1. What is considered a personal injury?

 Personal injury occurs when a person suffers an injury to their physical body, mind, or emotions, rather than their property.
-Known in common-law as a type of tort lawsuit, a personal injury claim allows an injured person (the “plaintiff”) to sue, or hold accountable, another person (the “defendant”) for compensation due to damages incurred because of an injury due to recklessness, negligence or malicious intent.
+Known in common law as a type of tort lawsuit, a personal injury claim allows an injured person (the “plaintiff”) to hold accountable corporations, entities and other persons (the “defendant”) for compensation due to damages incurred because of an injury due to recklessness or careless conduct.
 Each personal injury case is unique and there are many factors that impact its outcome.